Ayman-Elfaki/Majal/docs/translatables.md

 Building applications for a global audience often requires storing and managing content in multiple languages.

-Majal provides the `[Localizable]` attribute to help you consistently identify and handle localized content in your domain model.
+Majal provides the `[Translatable]` attribute to help you consistently identify and handle localized content in your domain model.

 ## Usage

-Mark your class with the `[Localizable]` attribute.
+Mark your class with the `[Translatable]` attribute.
 The class must be `partial`.

 ```csharp
 using Majal;